s-innovations/S-Innovations.ServiceFabric/readme.md

 - [] to make a Service Fabric Application that can be the public endpoint of microservices and provide as little friction as possible when new services are added.
 - [] make it easy adorptable for new startups/platforms with key incredients: IdentityServer, Storage API and its own little provider manager running in the cluster.
 - [] get som adorption and provide a cashflow back.
-I dont know how yet.
+I dont know how yet, but looking at https://liberapay.com/

 ## TODO
 - [x] Prefix Path matching